Smith Square Hall: Access

-Until September 2010, St John's had no access or facilities for disabled people and was not easily accessible to the elderly.
+Until September 2010, Smith Square Hall had no access or facilities for disabled people and was not easily accessible to the elderly.
 The sole access to the church from the exterior was by 14 steps – too steep for ramps.
 Interior access was again by steps either to the restaurant or the hall.
 A scheme was put in place to remedy this, the main elements of which involved the installation of a lift to serve the ground, crypt (box office and restaurant) and concert levels.
 The box office and main entrance foyer were relocated to the area near to the lift, providing a new and more attractive and prominent shared point of entry for all.
 Adapted lavatories were also provided in the crypt.
 The artists’ dressing rooms also relocated allowing more direct access to the stage.
 A platform lift is also available, allowing disabled performers to gain access to the stage level.